TIME TO READ: 3m

 Cladding an exterior wall may be the perfect long-term solution that will help transform your space.
 With the variety of wall cladding available, you can choose from a rugged, organic look to a more contemporary, clean finish.

-Our linear walling, for example, can be a striking wall to dress your ugly exterior wall.
+For example, linear walling can be a striking way to dress your ugly exterior wall.
 Available in random lengths, this creates a flat finish that’s lightweight yet, embraces the characteristics of natural stone such as the texture, colour variation and imperfections.
-Stone wall panels are another way to clad an exterior wall.
+Stone wall panels are another cladding option.
 The natural open cut and irregular surface texture will provide a rugged and authentic aesthetic which looks stunning within a garden setting.

 Find out how to create a timeless feature wall here.

 Introducing more greenery to your outdoor area is a great way to transform the appearance of a wall, thus enhancing the feeling of your area.
 Where space is at a premium, growing a creeper such as Boston Ivy directly to the wall or along wires is highly effective.
 If you would prefer not to plant a self-adhering variety, placing a trellis in front of your wall to grow vines such as Star Jasmine can create the green coverage you desire.
 It’s also suitable for those who don’t own the wall.

 Another dramatic effect, although expensive, is installing a living wall.
-This system will help make a dense texture of foliage.
-If you are considering a living wall, it’s vital you choose appropriate plants for your climate and implement a maintenance plan.
+This system will help make a dense texture of foliage and if you are considering this option, it’s vital you choose appropriate plants for your climate and implement a maintenance plan.

 For more advice about creating a feature wall, take a look at our Learning Library.

 Feature image: Crackenback® Freeform® stone wall | Stile Interiors.